-To contact the Library with questions about Library cards, fines, renewals, or lost materials please call Circulation at 832 - 6179.
+Frequently asked questions about the Appleton Public Library.
+To contact us with questions about library cards, fines, renewals, or lost materials please call Circulation at 832-6179.

 Library cards are free to Wisconsin residents.
 Identification and proof of residence are required for adults when the card application is completed.
-Minors (17 years old and younger) need a parent's or guardian's signature on their application.
-There is no minimum age requirement to obtain a Library card.
+An electronic signature is also needed when signing up for a library card.
+Minors (17 years old and younger) need a parent or guardian signature.
+There is no minimum age requirement to obtain a library card.
 Lawrence University students may also receive a card by showing current school ID.

 Personal identification is required to check out library materials if a card is forgotten.
 Lost your card?
-The first time you lose it the replacement is free; subsequent replacements are $3.00.
-Please notify the Circulation staff if we need to change your name, address, or telephone on your account.
+You can receive one replacement card every 12 months for free.
+Additional replacements within a 12 month period will cost $3.00.
+Please notify the staff if we need to change your name, address, or telephone on your account.
 Most library cards are valid for three years.

-If you have any other questions about obtaining a library card or your account, please call the Circulation Desk at 920-832-6179.
+If you have any other questions about obtaining a library card or your account, please call (920) 832-6179.

 Accepted ID...
 Identification may be provided with any U.S. state driver’s license or identification card, a passport, a school ID, or any official picture ID.